-- Support efforts to reduce vehicle miles traveled and promote job-housing balance, which also protects locally-driven land use planning that implements broad policy goals set by the state to provide affordable housing in transit-rich areas.
-Encourage new developments to incentivize active transportation and transit use.
-Ensure SB743 (Steinberg, 2013) implementation supports infill development, promotion of public health through active transportation, and expedites transportation project delivery.
-Support innovative measures to mitigate growth in vehicle miles traveled, such as regional mitigation banks. - Support state goals to reduce homelessness.
-Monitor implementation of Governor Newsom's Executive Order N-23-20, which requires Caltrans to develop a model lease template to allow counties and cities to use Caltrans property adjacent to highways or state roads for short-term emergency homelessness shelter; and requests that special districts, cities, counties, and transit agencies, and others to examine their ability to provide shelter and house homeless individuals. - Support efforts to streamline SB375 implementation and extend the timeframe between required Regional Transportation Plan updates. - Federal Transportation Act Implementation: Support legislation and administrative strategies to implement the federal authorization bill (Infrastructure Investment and Jobs Act (IIJA)) in a way that ensures the best possible outcome for transportation projects in Santa Cruz County.
+- Support efforts to reduce vehicle miles traveled (VMT) and promote job-housing balance, which also protects locally-driven land use planning that implements broad policy goals set by the state to provide affordable housing in transit-rich areas.
+Ensure SB743 (2013) implementation supports infill development, promotion of public health through active transportation, and expedites transportation project delivery.
+Support innovative measures to mitigate growth in vehicle miles traveled, such as regional mitigation banks. - Encourage new developments to incentivize active transportation and transit use and to include public access easements within and across large housing and commercial projects. - Support state goals to reduce homelessness, including the use of excess state or other public lands for short-term emergency homeless shelter. - Support efforts to streamline SB375 implementation and address ambiguities and practical challenges in the implementation of SB 375 land use/transportation/vehicle miles reduction sustainable communities requirements.
+Support legislation to increase the availability of funding for cities, counties, and regions to support economic development, affordable housing, and implementation of sustainable community strategies, as well as policy tools to reduce single-occupancy vehicle travel in a manner that ensures equitable policy outcomes. - Federal Transportation Act Implementation: Support state legislation and administrative strategies to implement the federal authorization bill (Infrastructure Investment and Jobs Act) in a way that ensures the best possible outcome for transportation projects in Santa Cruz County.